What is Mental Wellness?

 Mentally well people are upbeat, self-assured, and happy.
 They are in control of their thoughts, emotions, and behavior.
 This enables them to handle challenges, build strong relationships, and enjoy life fully.
 Achieving good mental health will allow you to:

-• realize your potentials,
+• realize your potential,

 • engage in productive work,